Association football tactics and skills: Goal kicks

 A goal kick is an important 'set piece' that will occur many times in a game.
 If taken quickly the kick may be taken short to a full-back who has run into a wide position.
 Although this may gain little ground it retains the all-important possession of the ball.
 A longer kick to the midfield is more common and it is vital that the midfield unit are in a position to receive it.
 Some goalkeepers may take advantage of no offside rule while taking a Goal Kick to quickly pass the ball to a striker while the opposite team is still repositioning.
-One of the best examples of this tactic is Ederson Moraes of Manchester City, who often takes advantage of his strong and precise long kick to catch the opposition off guard.
+One of the best examples of this tactic is Ederson of Manchester City, who often takes advantage of his strong and precise long kick to catch the opposition off guard.

 Corners

-A corner kick (or "corner") is a real goal scoring opportunity and it is essential to know who is the best at taking a good corner from both the left and right side of the pitch.
+A corner kick (or "corner") is a goal scoring opportunity and it is essential to know who is the best at taking a good corner from both the left and right side of the pitch.
 A good corner will be aimed high across the goal and may be 'bent' towards or away from the goal.
 At least one of the forwards should be on or close to the goal line when the kick is taken.

 Another tactic on a corner is to let the best shooter stay in the back "trash" position and have the defence worried about those up front.
 The player taking the corner kick makes a small pass back to the trash shooter who has time and space to take a good shot.

 Defensive tactics

-All outfield players on the pitch are assigned defensive roles of which depend to an extent upon tactics.
+All the outfield players on the field are assigned defensive roles of which depend to an extent upon tactics.
 In principle, there are two ways of defending, zone defence and man-to-man defence.
 In a zone defence, defensive players mainly move in synchronicity with teammates, whereas a man-to-man defence players mainly moves in relation to opposing players.
 Whenever defensive players are given, or give themselves, a larger degree of freedom, hybrids of the two are seen.
 Today it is common for teams to use a combination of the two systems.